Phreyzer/mo826-1s2022/p4/README.md

 The images from patients with Systemic Lupus Erythematosus (SLE) were processed in the same way and then the SVM classied then into SVM ou EM type.

+The code used to process the images and develop the SVM is avaliable in the site: XXXXXXXXXXXXXXX.

+Note: Because the limitation of space in github, the images were not provide in this platform.

+## Visual Analysis

+Before present the SVM's result, It is worth analysing the images and some features.

+xXXXXXX

+## Results

+## Conclusions